scottokinawa/UBER_NYC/README.md

 I was able to get this data off of Kaggle. https://www.kaggle.com/fivethirtyeight/uber-pickups-in-new-york-city

 The Data I used:

-I used APR-SEP 2014 ride data for UBER
+APR-SEP 2014 ride data for UBER
   It contained:
   Date/Time : The date and time of the Uber pickup
   Lat : The latitude of the Uber pickup
   Lon : The longitude of the Uber pickup
   Base : The TLC base company code affiliated with the Uber pickup

 Having just gone to NYC myself right after Christmas, the Data made sense: